therandomstring/syslog-ng/tests/fuzzing/Readme.md

 Please put each target in its own `.c` source file.
 Try to write simple tests to maximize LibFuzzer's performance.

+#### Helper libraries

+We have provided some helper libraries with this framework to ease writing testcases.
+You will find these in the `lib` directory under `fuzzing`.
+They are not documented here, but instead are commented in the header(s).

 ### Corpora

 The sample input used by mutational fuzzers is called a corpus (pl. corpuses or corpora).
 LibFuzzer in theory operates perfectly without corpora, but since syslog-ng sanitizes its own inputs, running tests without any is not recommended.